Sweeping Arrangements of Non-Piercing Curves in Plane: Lower Bounds

 \end{proof}

-While sweeping using the operations defined in Section \ref{sec:sweeping}, only the operation of \emph{Bypassing a visible vertex} increases the number of intersections.
-Therefore, we might hope that the algorithm that applies this operation only when the other operations are not available will control the number of pairwise intersections if we start with a $k$-admissible family of curves for $k\ge 4$.
+While sweeping using the operations defined in Section~\ref{sec:sweeping}, only the operation of \emph{Bypassing a visible vertex} increases the number of intersections.
+Therefore, we might hope that the algorithm that applies this operation only when the other operations are not available will control the number of pairwise intersections if we start with a $k$-admissible arrangement of curves for $k\ge 4$.
 However, the following example shows that even in this case, if we are not careful, the sweep can intersect one of the curves arbitrarily many times.

-{\bf $k$-intersecting family.} A family of curves $\Gamma$ is non-piercing if for any pair $\alpha,\beta\in\Gamma$, $\tilde{\alpha}\setminus\tilde{\beta}$ leaves only one connected component.
-A way to generalize this result is to consider $k$-intersecting families.
-A family of curves $\Gamma$ is $k$-intersecting if for any pair of curves $\alpha,\beta\in\Gamma$, $\tilde{\alpha}\setminus\tilde{\beta}$ leaves at most $k+1$ connected components.
-We show that if we are given a $k$-intersecting family of curves, there exist examples where the sweep must intersect one of the other curves at least $k+2$ times. \begin{theorem} There exist arrangements of $4$-piercing regions s.t. a sweep must pierce some curve at least $6$ times. \end{theorem} } \hide{
+{\bf $k$-intersecting arrangement.} An arrangement of curves $\Gamma$ is non-piercing if for any pair $\alpha,\beta\in\Gamma$, $\tilde{\alpha}\,\setminus\,\tilde{\beta}$ leaves only one connected component.
+A way to generalize this result is to consider $k$-intersecting arrangements.
+An arrangement of curves $\Gamma$ is $k$-intersecting if for any pair of curves $\alpha,\beta\in\Gamma$, $\tilde{\alpha}\,\setminus\,\tilde{\beta}$ leaves at most $k+1$ connected components.
+We show that if we are given a $k$-intersecting arrangement of curves, there exist examples where the sweep must intersect one of the other curves at least $k+2$ times. \begin{theorem} There exist arrangements of $4$-piercing regions s.t. a sweep must pierce some curve at least $6$ times. \end{theorem} } \hide{